paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 Here are some ideas to improve the user experience

-- build a better UI
+- build a better UI (could be prettier, could include functionality to view an escrow's state given its address)
 - add a `Cancel` endpoint to the program.
 Currently, Alice's tokens are stuck in limbo and she will not be able to recover them if Bob decides not to take the trade.
 Add an endpoint that allows Alice to cancel the ongoing escrow, transferring the X tokens back to her and closing the two created accounts.

 ## Theory recap

 update published time

-check whether program returns the correct error codes

-add theory recap

-solana program at least 1.5.2

 ## Further reading